Horses and livestock in emergencies

 - Load your animals for transport, and pack your animal evacuation kit into your vehicle along with any additional supplies you feel you might need.
 Don't forget your smaller animals or pets, ensure you have an emergency kit for them and they are identified and can be contained safely (lead, carry cage).

 - The safest option is to leave early on high fire risk days.
-On a Code Red bushfire day you must leave the night before or early in the morning.
+On an Extreme or Catastrophic bushfire day you must leave the night before or early in the morning.
 Late evacuation can be a deadly option.

 Animals remaining on the property